MicrosoftDocs/azure-devops-docs/docs/extend/extension-report.md

 You can view acquisition-related data in this tab for the selected period.
 * Aggregated acquisition in the selected period for overall acquisition
-* Aggregated acquisition split by extension downloads, Azure DevOps connected install for free extension
+* Aggregated acquisition split by extension downloads Azure DevOps connected install for free extension
-* Aggregated acquisition split by trials, Azure DevOps connected buy for paid extension
+* Aggregated acquisition split by trials Azure DevOps connected buy for paid extension
 * Daily trend of extension page views with acquisition for Azure DevOps and connected server
 * Conversion percentage from page views to acquisition